My name is Eric Montgomery, and I have over 35 years of professional experience in the IT industry. Plus, I’m now a children’s storybook author.

 Coast to Coast I Go

-When I meet new clients, after a bit of getting to know each other, I’ll often hear, “How did you end up in Lewes, Delaware?”.
+While living and working in the Lewes, Delaware area, when I would meet new clients, after a bit of getting to know each other, I’ll often hear, “How did you end up in Lewes, Delaware?”.
 Fair question.
 Here’s the story.

 In 2002, a friend asked me to help him, and his wife with a cross-country move to Cooperstown, New York.
 Little did I realize that meant driving a huge Penske moving truck.
 What an adventure that was!